saml212/caddy/README.md

 1. **Root Agent**: Coordinates between specialized agents based on user intent
 2. **Design Agent**: Creates and modifies CAD models
 3. **Analysis Agent**: Evaluates and analyzes CAD models

+This multi-agent architecture leverages Google ADK's delegation capabilities to route user queries to the appropriate agent based on their intent.

+## System Components

+The CAD Agent system integrates these key components:
+1. **FreeCAD**: The open-source CAD application that handles the actual modeling
+2. **FreeCAD RPC Server (port 9876)**: Provides direct control of FreeCAD via XML-RPC
+3. **MCP Server (port 5050)**: Translates between the RPC server and the MCP protocol
+4. **Google ADK**: The framework that powers the intelligent agents

 ## Prerequisites